superheri/obs-studio/docs/sphinx/plugins.rst

 Streaming and recording are two common examples of outputs, but not the only types of outputs.
 Outputs can receive the raw data or receive encoded data.
 The `libobs/obs-output.h`_ file is the dedicated header for implementing outputs.
+See the :doc:`reference-outputs` for more information.

-For example, to implement an output object, you need to define an :ref:`obs_output_info` structure and fill it out with information and callbacks related to your output:
+For example, to implement an output object, you need to define an :c:type:`obs_output_info` structure and fill it out with information and callbacks related to your output:

 .. code:: cpp